flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 - Visual red cues on the ND providing information about the potential threat
 - Aural commands instructing the pilot of what type of vertical maneuver to perform
 - Visual green and red zones on the vertical speed indicators on the PFD

+!!! info "Additional Conditions with AP/FD TCAS"
+    Please be aware that there are certain scenarios that happen during a TCAS RA that affects how flight crews should react depending on the conditions of the flight deck.

+    === "AP + FD Engaged"
+        Any vertical mode will revert to `TCAS` in the FMA and the autopilot will fly the TCAS maneuver

+    === "AP Disengaged / FD Engaged"
+        TCAS mode will be engaged and supercede the flight directory guidance.
+Flight crews should ensure they are centered on the pitch bar and bring the vertical speed of the aircraft into the green zone indicated on the vertical speed indicator on the PFD.

+    === "AP + FD Disengaged"
+        The FD bars will appear automatically.
+TCAS mode will be engaged and provide guidance and flight crews should perform actions as stated in above.

 [**Images of different RA icons on ND Here**]